Pylons/pyramid/docs/zcml/subscriber.rst

 --------------

-The ``subscriber`` ZCML directive configures an :term:`subscriber` callable to listen for events broadcast by the :mod:`repoze.bfg` web framework.
+The ``subscriber`` ZCML directive configures an :term:`subscriber` callable to listen for events broadcast by the :mod:`pyramid` web framework.

 Attributes